gzanitti/etkpp/README.md

 [![license](https://img.shields.io/badge/license-MIT%2FApache--2.0-blue)](https://github.com/gzanitti/etkpp)

-`etk` is a for of the original [ETK](https://github.com/quilt/etk), a collection of tools for writing, reading, and analyzing EVM bytecode, but with new features, tweaks and small modifications.
+`etk` is a fork of the original [ETK](https://github.com/quilt/etk), a collection of tools for writing, reading, and analyzing EVM bytecode, but with new features, tweaks and small modifications.

 ## Documentation